How to Replace an Outdoor Faucet

 - Inconsistent water pressure: This is often a sign that something inside your faucet has gone awry.
 If the water pressure is fine everywhere else on your property, but the spigot struggles, it may be time for a new one.

 - Dripping: While dripping may be a minor annoyance at first, it can cause your water bills to increase and even cause other, bigger issues.
-Most notably, damp ground becomes a great breeding place for fungus, bacteria, and pests that can cause damage to your home.
+Most notably, the damp ground becomes a great breeding place for fungus, bacteria, and pests that can cause damage to your home.

 How to Replace Your Outdoor Faucet